christophgil/bash_builtin_SQL_DB/README.md

 integrated driver as in other programming languages.

 The CLI programs /usr/bin/psql or /usr/bin/sqlite3 are called for each query.
-There is a large overhead of about 30 ms because these are external programs which are started to establish a transient connection to the database.
-Less delay  comes from  capturing the output which requires the expensive system call fork().
+There is a large overhead.
+External programs  are started to establish a transient connection to the database.
+Less delay  comes from  capturing the output which involves the relative expensive system call fork().

-Here we provide bash-builtins for SQLite and Postgres that can do the same with less overhead.
+These are  bash-builtins for SQLite and Postgres that can do the same with less overhead.
 Simple queries will be orders of magnitudes faster.

 Please send a request-for-feature if you need a Bash builin for other database systems like Mysql.